Sitecore/developer-portal/data/markdown/partials/learn/faq/xm-cloud-embedded-personalization/feature-matrix.md

 ### What are the Analytics capabilities provided by XM Cloud?

 XM Cloud Pages Analyze lets you know what is happening on your digital properties as well as the impact of the changes.
 For more information, check XM Cloud Site insights at https://doc.sitecore.com/xmc/en/users/xm-cloud/understanding-site-insights.html.
-For more information, check XM Cloud Site insights at https://doc.sitecore.com/xmc/en/users/xm-cloud/understanding-site-insights.html.

 ### What are the analytics features acquired when adding and licensing Sitecore Personalize and/or Sitecore CDP license?